-What is Kanban in Software Development?by David Peterson
+What is Kanban in Software Development?originally written by David Peterson

 Kanban is a way of managing tasks based on Toyota's just-in-time production.
 Even though Kanban is a lot different from an industrial production system, there is a lot that can be applied to any process.

 You could think of a software development process as of a pipeline, which at one end takes in feature requests and at the other delivers working software, with a set of necessary steps in the middle.
 Whether it's an as-it-happens or a highly organized process, it's there to be followed.
 In this article, David Peterson takes into consideration three middle process steps: analysis of the requirements, development and testing.